on all orders over $79+

 The XLT ports are larger than your typical microphone plugins.
 Please understand that I am no expert!
 But, by asking questions and explaining to support people on what I wanted, we were able to get the right equipment to work.
 It was no easy task!

 We have Lavalier mics that are wireless and some that are hard wired.
 The pros and cons are that you have to keep batteries fresh for the mics and the remotes, whereas the hardwired are attached to the camera.

 You just have to remember that you are attached too!
 Beware of jewelry when wearing a Lavalier.
 A mic scraping on your necklace can ruin the audio in your video.

-The camera has a cable for transferring the video to you desktop.
+The camera has a cable for transferring the video to your desktop.
 Right now I mainly use Filmora or Movie Studio Platinum for editing.

 There are smart phone apps for editing video, and I use these occasionally, but for the most part, editing is done on my desktop.

 The easiest to use of all cameras is probably your smart phone.
 Sometimes I use my iPhone for filming in the portrait mode for videos to upload to Pinterest and Instagram or when I just need a snippet of video.
-We do use an iPhone for lives and sometimes a Mevo.

 Again, you need great internet service with an upload speed of at least 3 mbps.
 In our area, the best we can get is around 1 so the video skips and lags and it's very frustrating for viewers.

 If you're thinking about getting a Mevo, you might want to invest in the battery boost and carrying case also.
 But check out the Mevo products.
 There are new styles and accessories since we got ours so no telling what kind of new things they have))